UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 ---

-## The Join argument
+## The Join Argument

 Ok so what does `join` do then? `pd.concat()` take a specific argument called `join` that can take the values `inner` or `outer`.

-  - `inner`: inner join will returns only the rows index values that are present in both the tables.
+  - `inner`: Will return only the rows index values that are present in both the tables.
-  - `outer`: outer join will return not only the rows that are present in both tables but also the rows in both tables that are unmatched.
+  - `outer`: Will return not only the rows that are present in both tables but also the rows in both tables that are unmatched.

-Notice now when I do the same join with `candy` and `slice_of_candy2` but this time specifying `join='inner`.
+Notice when I do the same join with `candy` and `slice_of_candy2` but this time specifying `join='inner`.

 ``` python
 pd.concat([candy, slice_of_candy2], axis=1, join='inner')